-The date is set for the 2nd Annual St Patrick’s Parade in Downtown Lexington.
-The Lexington County Blowfish, Lexington Jaycees, Greater Lexington Chamber & Visitors Center and the Town of Lexington invite all families from Lexington County to enjoy this new tradiition.
-This is Free and the parade starts at 3pm Sunday March 12th.
+The date is set for the 3rd Annual St Patrick’s Shamrock Parade in Downtown Lexington.
+The Lexington County Blowfish, Lexington Jaycees, Greater Lexington Chamber & Visitors Center & the Town of Lexington invite all families from Lexington County to enjoy this new tradiition.
+This is free and the parade starts at 2pm Saturday March 10th.

 Enter your float, group or vehicle for free-fill out form below

 If you’re a Business/Commercial Entry, please make sure you let us know.